This isn't a sales pitch. It's a problem we all have. It's there, and it needs a solution regardless of who you are.

 I've been in the martial arts since 1968 and hold a Grandmaster ranking.
 I didn't achieve that by myself.
 I was persistent and I had mentors to point the way for me.
 Of course, I had to do the work.
 But a huge part of what I was taught was that once I had mastered that art and myself, my responsibility was to share that knowledge with others.
 And so, since I have benefited from my experiences in trading, I feel I have a responsibility to work with others.
 And that's why I teach trading.
 Simple as that.

-Look, I'm not pushing training programs as my business.
+I'm not pushing training programs as my business.
 I'm a trader, and I'm in this business to make money and to enjoy life.
 However, I feel I have a responsibility to help folks who seek my counsel.
-But, before considering Longwood Currency Trading as your mentor, please consider the following quote by Jessie Livermore because it embodies the essence of our thought process:
+But, before considering Longwood Currency Trading as your mentor, please consider the following quote by Jessie Livermore because it embodies the essence of my thought process:

 "The only way you get a real education in the market is to invest cash, track your trade, and study your mistakes."